Future faculty and librarians

 "UVic is an intellectually vibrant place where both undergraduate and graduate students have ready access to some of the most dedicated and productive scholars - and the most inspiring teachers - across a wide variety of fields."

 The University of Victoria is recognized annually as one of Canada's top universities by external surveys and UVic students alike.

 Times Higher Education

+Only eight Canadian universities were ranked in the Top 200.
 In early 2013, THE also ranked UVic first in Canada and number 20 globally among universities less than 50 years old.

 The THE global ranking is the only system that includes a section dedicated to the teaching and learning environment, including the first-ever global survey of institutions' teaching reputation.

 For more information visit the Times Higher Education website.